 Myth #2.
 It’s all about the meta tags

-I lose count of the times I have heard a client ask me, “It’s all about the meta tags, isn’t it?”
+We lose count of the times we have heard a client ask me, “It’s all about the meta tags, isn’t it?”

 Myth #3.
 If you submit on a regular basis, you will rank higher